n1299cb/Impulcifer-Atmos/README.md

 ```
 You can always invoke the update for required packages, it does no harm when nothing has changed.

+## Development
+For contributor setup and test instructions see [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md).

 ## Demo
 The actual BRIR measurements require a little investment in measurement gear and the chances are that you're here before
 you have acquired them.
 There is a demo available for testing out Impulcifer without having to do the actual